Use interactive widgets

 Adding widget code to your Jupyter notebook

 To add an interactive widget to your notebook, first add a code cell.
 Press Alt + Shift + A (Windows) or ⌥ ⇧ A (macOS) to insert a new cell above the currently selected cell, or Alt + Shift + B (Windows) or ⌥ ⇧ B (macOS) to create a new cell below the selected cell.
-See Edit source code in the notebook for more details.
+See Edit Jupyter notebook files for more details.

 When editing code of an interactive widget, use code completion to facilitate adding constructs and quick fixes to add missing import statements.